Financial Aid

 Once you have completed the FAFSA, your next step is to contact the financial aid office to determine if there is any other information you need to provide.
 Some colleges will require that you complete additional forms.
 Remember, you must have been admitted to the college before you will be considered for financial aid awards, so be certain to send in your application for admission.

 *And, remember, financial aid offices are extremely busy places.
-The sooner you can complete the information required for financial aid, the better chance you will have of receiving aid.*
+The sooner you can complete the information required for financial aid, the better chance you will have of receiving aid.* Many colleges start their application process over a year in advance, with scholarship applications opening 10 months before the college term.
+Be first in line!

 Your Financial Aid Application